raehik/binrep/README.md

 Check out Wuffs if you need to write a bunch of codecs and they really, really need to be both fast and safe.
 The trade-off is, of course, your time.

+## License
+Provided under the MIT license.
+See `LICENSE` for license text.